 An important distinction to understand, is the difference between a urine test for Ethanol and an EtG Urine alcohol test.

-A urine alcohol test for ethanol checks for actual alcohol, and can be combined with a urine test for drugs.
-This type of test is often used for probation testing, court ordered testing or zero tolerance programs where alcohol consumption is prohibited.
-A common example is a urine specimen five panel drug test plus ethanol (or urine alcohol).
+A urine alcohol test for ethanol checks for actual alcohol and can be combined with a urine test for drugs.
+For instance, probation testing, court-ordered testing, and zero-tolerance programs often use this type of test, where alcohol consumption is prohibited.
+A common example is a urine specimen five-panel drug test plus ethanol (or urine alcohol).

 EtG is a direct metabolite of alcohol.
-Its presence in urine indicates recent ethanol consumption, even after the point when ethanol is no longer measurable directly.
-The presence of EtG in urine indicates that ethanol was consumed and has an up to 80 hour detection window.
+Therefore, its presence in urine indicates recent ethanol consumption, even after ethanol is no longer measurable directly.
+In fact, EtG in urine indicates that someone consumed ethanol, and it has up to an 80-hour detection window.

-It’s very important to note that urine alcohol testing may not be suitable for all individuals or situations, as some individuals may have medical conditions that can interfere with the results.
+Additionally, it’s important to note that urine alcohol testing may not suit all individuals or situations.
+For example, some individuals may have medical conditions that interfere with the results.

 Urine alcohol testing is not recommended for employment testing.